15 Best Things to Do in Fairfield (CT)

 The district is on the National Register of Historic Places and is made up of 27 contributing buildings across 175 acres.

-The most eye-catching of these is the whitewashed Greenfield Hill Congregational Church beside the green and established in 1725.
 Timothy Dwight Park is the former site of an academy run by the influential Congregationalist minister and eighth president of Yale, Timothy Dwight IV (1752-1817).
-Also in the district is the Bronson Windmill, with an octagonal wood frame, dating the 1890s and the last of many such mills on the Fairfield skyline.
+Also in the district is the Bronson Windmill, with an octagonal wood frame.
+This dates from the 1890s and is the last of many such mills on the Fairfield skyline.

 12. Rock Climb Fairfield